Roebourne

 In terms of cultural diversity, Roebourne records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

-Roebourne's cultural diversity was above average, with 16.7% of its population born overseas and 17.1% speaking a language other than English at home.
-Christianity was the predominant religion in Roebourne, comprising 33.7% of people.
-However, the most notable overrepresentation was in Other religions, which made up 1.9% of the population compared to 0.7% across Rest of WA.
+Roebourne was found to be above average in terms of cultural diversity, with 16.7% of its population born overseas and 17.1% speaking a language other than English at home.
+The main religion in Roebourne is Christianity, which makes up 33.7% of people.
+However, the most apparent overrepresentation was in Other, which comprises 1.9% of the population, compared to 0.7% across Regional WA.

-In terms of ancestry, the top three groups in Roebourne were Australian (28.1%), English (24.2%) and Australian Aboriginal (15.0%).
-The representation of English ancestry was notably lower than the regional average of 31.3%, while Australian Aboriginal ancestry was substantially higher than the regional average of 6.1%.
-There were also notable divergences in the representation of certain other ethnic groups: Maori at 1.8% (vs regional average of 1.0%), New Zealand at 1.1% (vs regional average of 0.9%) and South African at 0.7% (vs regional average of 0.6%).
+In terms of ancestry (country of birth of parents), the top three represented groups in Roebourne are Australian, comprising 28.1% of the population, English, comprising 24.2% of the population, which is notably lower than the regional average of 31.3%, and Australian Aboriginal, comprising 15.0% of the population, which is substantially higher than the regional average of 6.1%.
+Additionally, there are notable divergences in the representation of certain other ethnic groups: Maori is notably overrepresented at 1.8% of Roebourne (vs 1.0% regionally), New Zealand at 1.1% (vs 0.9%) and South Australian at 0.7% (vs 0.6%).

 Frequently Asked Questions - Diversity